tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 Therefore, duckplyr can be both *lazy* (within itself) and *not lazy* (for the outside world).

-Now, the default materialization can be problematic if dealing with large data: what if the materialization eats up all memory?
+Now, the default automatic materialization can be problematic if dealing with large data: what if the materialization eats up all memory?
 Therefore, the duckplyr package has a safeguard called `prudence` with three levels.

 -   `"lavish"`: automatically materialize *regardless of size*,